Collapsibility and homological properties of $\mathfrak{I}$-contractible transformations: Collapsibility properties of I -contractible transformations

 \end{linenomath*} In fact, the 1-skeleton of $\Delta_5$ is not a contractible graph, and $N_G(\{E,F\}) \not\in \II$. \end{example}

+A vertex $v \in G$ is \textit{dominated} or \textit{dismantlable} in the graph $G$ if there exists $w \in G$, $w\neq v$, such that $N_G[v] \subseteq N_G[w]$, where $N_G[v] := N_G(v) \cup \{v\}$ denotes the closed neighborhood of the vertex $v$.
+A graph $G$ is \textit{dismantlable} if there is a sequence $v_1, \ldots, v_n$ of all its vertices such that $v_i$ is dismantlable in $G - \{v_1, \ldots, v_{i-1}\}$.
+In \cite{Prisner} it was proven that any dismantlable graph is contractible; the definition of a dominated vertex in graphs appears in \cite{Escalante} as a partial order, and the concept of dismantling appears as taking some maximal classes, see \cite[Th.
+2]{Escalante} and the comments before it.
+But it is not until the work in \cite{Nowakowski} that a vertex is defined as dominated or dismantlable exactly as it is now conceived.
+In \cite{Boulet} this family was extended to $s$-dismantlable graphs.
+Furthermore, the $s$-moves were defined, and it was proven that $s$-moves on a graph $G$ do not change the homology of the clique complex $\Delta(G)$, hence for any $s$-dismantlable graph $G$ the clique complex $\Delta(G)$ has trivial homology.

-\begin{rmk} \normalfont In \cite{Boulet}, the author presents the concept of $ws$-dismantlable; they say that a vertex $v$ in a graph $G$ is $ws$-dismantlable if $N(v)$ is dismantlable.
-An edge $\{u,v\}$ in the graph $G$ is called $ws$-dismantlable if $N(u)\cap N(v)$ is dismantlable.
+\begin{remark} In \cite{Boulet}, the authors present the concept of $ws$-dismantlable; they say that a vertex $v$ in a graph $G$ is $ws$-dismantlable if $N_G(v)$ is dismantlable.
+An edge $\{u,v\}$ in the graph $G$ is called $ws$-dismantlable if $N_G(u) \cap N_G(v)$ is dismantlable.
+Obviously $\{E,F\}$ is not $ws$-dismantlable in $\Delta_4$.
+Thus, a collapse of a free pair is, in general, neither a contractible transformation nor $ws$-dismantling.
+Compare this remark to the proof of Lemma 4.4 of \cite{Boulet}. \end{remark}